Keffin/alesafe/README.md

 # alesafe

 Alesafe is a CLI password manager tool for setting up and retrieving your passwords.
+Basic functionality in place, but still a WIP, among todos are better argument flags and terminal UI.

 The general gist of it is that the application creates a file in your home directory: